Navigation

 If you're a Veteran interested in learning more about your educational benefits, you have two options:

-• Call the VA Educatin Hotline at 1-888-GI-BILL (1-888-442-4551).
-Representatives are available Monday through Friday 8:00 AM to 7:00 PM ET to answer questins and provide support.
+• Call the VA Education Hotline at 1-888-GI-BILL (1-888-442-4551).
+Representatives are available Monday through Friday 8:00 AM to 7:00 PM ET to answer questions and provide support.

 I'm looking to upgrade my discharge.
 Can MAVD assist with that?

 The discharge upgrade process is handled by the Department of Defense and not directly by MAVD.
 However, MAVD provides helpful resources to get you started.
 We can offer you the necessary application forms - DD149 or DD293 - along with a guide that explains the process.
-Once completed, your application must be submitted to your branch of service, as oulined in the form. https://www.va.gov/discharge-upgrade-instructions/introduction/
+Once completed, your application must be submitted to your branch of service, as outlined in the form. https://www.va.gov/discharge-upgrade-instructions/introduction/

-While our direct assistance is limited, MAVD does host legal professinals twice a month who may be able to provide guidance on discharge upgrades.
+While our direct assistance is limited, MAVD does host legal professionals twice a month who may be able to provide guidance on discharge upgrades.
 Please check our events calendar to see when they'll be available next, and call to schedule an appointment.

 I'm a Veteran in need of legal assistance.
 Can MAVD Help?